ngoworldcommunity/NGOWorld/README.md

 </br>

 <h1 align="center">
-Thankyou all 💚
+Thank you All 💚
 </h1>

 <p align="center">
-Thankyou all to those who have contributed to this project.
+Thank you all to those who have contributed to this project.
 We are really grateful to you all. <br/> You all are amazing, Opensource for the win 🚀 </p>